Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Teorema)
 **Theorem**: a statement that can be proved with postulates, axioms and/or with other theorems.

+(Corolario)
+**Corollary**: a theorem that is not proved, because it's too small and its true follows directly from another theorem or axiom, so it doesn't need to be proved.

 (Demostración textual)
 **Paragraph proof**: a proof that is written in paragraphs.
 To know where it ends, the symbol $\blacksquare$ is used, because the black square $\blacksquare$ means that the paragraph proof of the theorem is finished.